nervosnetwork/rfcs/rfcs/0000-data-structures/0000-data-structures.md

 # Data Structures of Nervos CKB

-This documents list all the basic structures one may need to know in order to develop on CKB, or mine CKB coins.
+This documents explains all the basic data structures used in CKB.

 * [Cell](#Cell)
 * [Script](#Script)